bjing/haskell-ide-setup/README.md

 ```

 All versions of binaries will be installed in `~/.ghcup/bin`.
-Please browse this directory to get familiar with how files are organised, and make sure the relevant version is under your `$PATH` env var.
+Please browse this directory to get familiar with how files are organised, and make sure the relevant version is under your `$PATH` env var for easy access.

 ## Installation (Stack)